Sebo26/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command prints Hello,World in standard output
+Command prints Hello,World in standard output,and moves to next line